zhao-biophotonics/ExPath-reg/README.md

 # Dependency
 All the dependencies have been included.
 # Installation guide
 Download the code in a folder and put the folder path in the search path of Matlab.
+Unzip the helper.zip under the same folder.
 # Example data can be downloaded via https://drive.google.com/open?id=1lG8wp_UIl_ki0XPKiCKwT6DCZP_-3wWQ